lachlanRolley98/joplana/README.md

 # joplana
-MERN development of jornal and planner test
+MERN development of journal and planner test